torvalds/linux/Documentation/admin-guide/LSM/Yama.rst

 Yama
 ====

-Yama is a Linux Security Module that collects system-wide DAC security protections that are not handled by the core kernel itself.
+Yama is a GNU/Linux Security Module that collects system-wide DAC security protections that are not handled by the core kernel itself.
 This is selectable at build-time with ``CONFIG_SECURITY_YAMA``, and can be controlled at run-time through sysctls in ``/proc/sys/kernel/yama``: